What is the best route to travel overland from Europe to Asia?

 Turkmenistan is a pain concerning visas and independent traveling.
 You can only enter the country on a tourist visa if you’re part of a tour group.
 If you just want to apply for a transit visa, there’s no guarantee you’ll get it.
 The rejection rate is 50% and they love to play games.

-Applying for a transit is like playing the lottery.
+Applying for a transit visa is like playing the lottery.
 We also heard stories of couples that applied for the transit visa and while one of them got the visa, the other person got his application rejected.
 We’re super curious about this country but it’s not worth the hustle.
 Oh, and you can’t get any visa during the month of September, due to an important festival in Turkmenistan.

 As from the 1st of January 2017, Kazakhstan issues 30 days visa-free on arrival for citizens of these countries, including the EU and Canada (hooray!).
 Find more information about traveling and driving in Kazakhstan in our Travel guide to Kazakhstan.